IBM/solsa/README.md

 ## Motivation and Capabilities

 Kubernetes is becoming the de facto standard to manage applications in the cloud (public, private, multi, hybrid, etc.).
-While Yaml is a fine language to setup a few things, we believe application developers need to reason about applications at a higher-level of abstraction using the languages and tools they are familiar with.
+While YAML is a fine language to setup a few things, we believe application developers need to reason about applications at a higher-level of abstraction using the languages and tools they are familiar with.

-Developers can use SolSA to configure Kubernetes resources using Javascript or Typescript instead of Yaml.
+Developers can use SolSA to configure Kubernetes resources using Javascript or Typescript instead of YAML.
 But SolSA is not just a syntax.
 SolSA supports bundling together resources to into reusable abstractions exposing curated configuration parameters.
 For instance, SolSA offers `ContainerizedService` bundle that combines a `Deployment` and a `Service`, automatically bridging the